 Avoid the following until you’re firmly back.

 - Listening to music (for many people, it continues to trigger a trance state)

 - Be thoughtful about topics of conversation/reading/etc. Escapist reading may delay grounding – try something very practical and functional.

 Physical activity like using the bathroom often helps – but sex can sometimes be an ‘in the body’ thing, and sometimes a ‘not in the body’ thing.
 Know your own tendencies.
 Same thing with dance, doing the dishes or other cleaning, cooking, etc.

-Signs you need to center and ground:
+Signs you need to ground:

 There are some common signs that you need to pay particular attention to centering and grounding.
 These signs won’t be the same for everyone – they may vary depending on you, on what you’ve been doing, and various other factors.
 You might have one common set of responses, but a different ritual will bring something else out.